insundaycathy/M-SyMoN/README.md

 ### Download
 M-SyMoN is divided into a weakly-supervised portion without human annotations and a supervised portion with human annotated exact video-text correspondence.
 The weakly-supervised portion contains 12,686 videos and the supervised portion contains 480 videos.
 The supervised portion is further divided into a training set, a validation set and a test set.

-The video urls for the weakly-supervised portion of M-SyMoN is stored in: `url list of weakly supervised videos/`
+The video urls for the weakly-supervised portion of M-SyMoN is stored in: `url list of weakly-supervised videos/`

 The video urls for the videos annotated portion of M-SyMoN is stored in: `url list of annotated videos/`